TheVileOne/ExpeditionRegionSupport/mod/README.txt

 When more than one slugcat is listed here, all listed slugcats must be unlocked.

 Instructions:
+Adding player spawns to Expedition:
+- Create a [ randomstarts.txt ] file inside the modify folder.
+- Room codes should be prefixed with [ADD], one room per line.
+(Use uppercase format for room codes)

+Shelters are the preferred spawn areas in Expedition.
+Player spawns are not only limited to shelters, as almost any room can serve as a spawn area in Expedition.

 Limiting region access until campaign completion for a specific slugcat

 The easiest way to handle this is to unlock your slugcat for Expedition play when campaign completion conditions are met.